vinzenz/libpypa/README.md

 <a name="structure-ast">
 ### AST
 The AST contains the definition of all syntax elements in the code.
-The main parst of the definition are in `pypa/ast/ast.hh` which makes heavily use of preprocessor macros to define typedefs, mappings for compile time type lookups by AstType (enum class), and an implementation for a switch based visitor.
+The main parts of the definition are in `pypa/ast/ast.hh` which makes heavily use of preprocessor macros to define typedefs, mappings for compile time type lookups by AstType (enum class), and an implementation for a switch based visitor.